 The experts point out that there is a wide variety of mental disorders and every one of them manifests itself differently.
 They say that in the majority of cases, the causes that influence their appearance, evolution and prognosis are not completely clear.
-However, it has been shown that a number of genetic factors are involved that can interact with an unfavourable or stressful environment.
+However, it has been shown that a number of factors are involved that can interact with an unfavourable or stressful environment.
 These influences alter the brain mechanisms that regulate the mental processes that make it possible to lead a healthy, satisfactory and independent life.
 For that reason, mental health is being approached from a comprehensive community perspective in which the biopsychosocial elements are present.

 According to recent data for incidence and prevalence, the experts agree that one in four adults will have a mental health problem at some time in their life.
 It is thought that 50% of these disorders appear before the age of 18 years, but often they are not diagnosed until years later, in adulthood.
 They explain that not diagnosing the neurodevelopment problems that affect between 20% and 25% of the population, such as ADHD and other mental health problems in childhood could lead to severe or very severe problems throughout life.
 Life expectancy is also reduced in people with a mental disorder.
 Among teenagers and young adults, suicide is one of the leading causes of death, resulting in general from a mental health problem with most resulting from depression.